Graduate Fellows

 Zeb Dempsey

-Zeb is a first-year PhD student at USC with broad research interests in moral psychology and political philosophy.
+Zeb is a third-year PhD student at USC with broad research interests in moral psychology and political philosophy.
 His recent research has focused on the nature of anger, especially in situations involving non-culpable harm, and on the role anger plays in re-shaping conversational power dynamics.
 More generally, Zeb is interested in what role emotions play and what role they ought to play in our social lives, our communicative spaces, and our political institutions.

 Megha Devraj